 - Rates noted also include gratuities/tips (any online pricing you will find does NOT include these gratuities and tips)

-For those with long flights before or after the Summit (or those that just want to stay on and further enjoy Florida), the FTA is negotiating rates with the Courtyard by Marriott Cocoa Beach and Hampton Inn Cocoa Beach.
-Pricing should be $139/night, single to quad.
-Stay tuned for more info!
+For those with long flights before or after the Summit (or those that just want to stay on and further enjoy Florida), the FTA has negotiated rates with the Courtyard by Marriott Cocoa Beach @ $139/night, single to quad.
+Reservations must be made before September 21, 2017.

 Insurance is available through RCCL (which covers trip cancellation for covered reasons) or through Travel Guard (which covers trip cancellation for work reasons – except for NY residents).
 Children under age 18 are free with Travel Guard as well.
 The Family Traveler can assist you with finding the best option for your travel needs.
 For more details, check out RCCL’s insurance policy here.

 When you book your stateroom, you can opt into RCCL’s ‘Surf and Stream’ wifi package.
 The cost for one device is $47.96 when purchased in advance and $71.96 when purchased on board.
 If you purchase this add-on, you’ll enjoy unlimited high-speed internet and be able to stream all your favorite shows and music while at sea.
 Share every moment of your Summit experience in real time and stay connected with video chat, texting and email!

 Note that this package will allow you access to the wifi on one device at a time.
 You can use your same code for multiple devices, but can only use one at a time.

 FTA will assist single Summit delegates find roommates to share a cabin with, if they so choose.
 If you are interested in getting matched with a roommate, please email the FTA.